 Igor de Camargo made it a miserable Bayern debut for Manuel Neuer as he nodded over the onrushing keeper to hand Gladbach a 1-0 win on the opening day of the Bundesliga in 2011, while Marco Reus and Patrick Herrmann were on target five months later as the Foals completed an impressive double.
 Raffael hit a brace in March 2015 to give Gladbach all three points against Pep Guardiola's men, while they were one of just two teams to beat Bayern in the league in 2015/16.

 It hasn't all been one-way traffic, of course.
 Bayern came from 3-1 down after 10 minutes on the final day in 2012/13 to beat Gladbach 4-3 and set a new Bundesliga points record of 91 on their way to a historic treble.

-Four points separate Gladbach - the Bundesliga leaders 13 matches into 2019/20 - and defending champions Bayern - down in fourth - ahead of the next installment of one of the German game's true heavyweight bouts.
+Fourteen points separate leaders Bayern and fourth-placed Gladbach ahead of the next installment of one of the German game's true heavyweight bouts.